kyewei/MusicGen/README.md

 * Can specify key (only major for now) piece is generated in
 * Choice between stochastic matrix and tonic-predominant-dominant matrix
-* Auto-completes entire 4 voicings
+* Entry of custom progressions with auto-completion for 4 voicings (try something complicated like `I-V/vi-vi-bVI-IV-ii6-V42-I`)
 * Able to select which rules of harmony to follow
 * Can also identify intervals, make scales in natural and single sharp/flat keys (this needed to exist for the rest to work)
 * Export to Lilypond .ly file, which creates pdf score and midi
+* Play progression directly through midi sound synthesis
 * Tonicization (still need to fill up the matrix though)